Who doesn’t know Tim Ferriss?

 Tim questions the status quo and the norms that society assumes as rules to live by.

 Most people work 9–5 jobs, hate their lives, and wait for retirement to enjoy their lives.
-But he read Vagabonding, questioned assumptions and created a guide for a regular person who is stuck in a traditional lifestyle.
+But he read Vagabonding, questioned assumptions, and created a guide for a regular person who is stuck in a traditional lifestyle.
 That book became The New York Times Bestseller — The 4-Hour Workweek (one of the most recommended life-changing book).

 Look at everything with skepticism and be open-minded.
 As a bonus, you can add specificity to your questions.
 Being specific gives you the context and constraints which spark creativity and helps you form a plan of action.
 It also helps to deconstruct the answer which may lead you to find alternative solutions.

 Here are some questions he asked himself that changed Tim’s life with my remarks in the brackets:

 - What if I did the opposite (questioning assumption) for 48 hours? (being specific)